adaltas/node-shell/doc/api/compile.md

 ---
-title: API method `stringify`
+title: API method `compile`
-description: How to use the `stringify` method to convert a parameters object to an arguments array.
+description: How to use the `compile` method to convert a parameters object to an arguments array.
-keywords: ["parameters", "node.js", "cli", "api", "stringify", "arguments", "argv", "array"]
+keywords: ["parameters", "node.js", "cli", "api", "compile", "arguments", "argv", "array"]
 maturity: review
 ---

-# Method `stringify(command, [options])`
+# Method `compile(command, [options])`

 Convert a parameters object to an arguments array.

 * `params`: `object` The parameter object to be converted into an array of arguments, optional.
-* `options`: `object` Options used to alter the behavior of the `stringify` method.
+* `options`: `object` Options used to alter the behavior of the `compile` method.
   * `extended`: `boolean` The value `true` indicates that the parameters are provided in extended format, default to the configuration `extended` value which is `false` by default.
   * `script`: `string` The JavaScript file being executed by the engine, when present, the engine and the script names will prepend the returned arguments, optional, default is false.
 * Returns: `array` The command line arguments.

 ## Description

-To stringify parameters is the reverse process of processing an array of arguments.
+To compile parameters is the reverse process of processing an array of arguments.
 In that sense, this module is bi-directional, it can both convert arguments to objects and back from objects to arguments.

 It supports both the default flatten mode and the extended mode.
-The `extended` property can be defined in the configuration or as an option of `stringify`.
+The `extended` property can be defined in the configuration or as an option of `compile`.
 In flatten mode, the `command` argument is an object while in `extended` mode it is an array of object.

 ## Examples